listlessbird/poland-ai-ts-workshop/exercises/01-basics-DONE/01.1-choosing-a-model/problem/readme.md

 ## Steps To Complete

-- Choose a model by replacing the `TODO` in the model declaration with the Google Gemini model
+- Choose a model by replacing the `TODO` in the model declaration with the Google Gemini model.

-- Use the `generateText` function to get the result by replacing the `TODO` in the result declaration
+- Use the `generateText` function to get the result by replacing the `TODO` in the result declaration.

-- Run the code and check the terminal output to verify that you get a response about the capital of France
+- Run the code and check the terminal output to verify that you get a response about the capital of France.

+- If you get stuck, check the solution.